selyu/smp-parent/README.md

 # smp-parent
-All of the custom plugins and libraries used on the Selyu SMP!
+All the custom plugins and libraries used on the Selyu SMP!

+## Credit
+Credit to @IdrizP for the config api